hapax/hapax.github.io/assets/chandra.md

 effectively modelling a star as a donut in a vacuum!
 To see how circles and donuts are related, we need to think about the circle a little differently.
+Our warm will be to show that stapling two circles gives a regular donut.
 (A similar approach is to start with quantisation on a line rather than a circle, then staple three lines to get a box, but our approach jives better with the hydrogen atom.)